You'll love learning here

 Dear Moms & Dads

-Yes, I know you are too busy, too old, too stiff for Karate - but let me tell you kids (sorry, but I’m definitely older than you!) that almost half of our most recent Black Belt graduates were Moms and Dads of our Karate Kids!
+Yes, I know you are too busy, too old, too stiff for Karate - but let me tell you kids (sorry, but I’m almost certainly older than you!) that almost half of our most recent Black Belt graduates were Moms and Dads of our Karate Kids!
 Average age: 48.8 years, and every one of them was at one time too busy, too old, too stiff to join their kids in class...

 Many parents join our classes simply for a new way to get in shape with a supportive team.
 They do, and then along the way they discover that they also love becoming safer and sharing this activity with their kids.